 I have different groups of friends, some of them always have their phones out when we are together.
 It can feel like we spend all of our time looking at what other people are doing online, instead of just having fun with each other.
 Then I have friends who can take days to respond to a text because they don’t even know where their phones are.
 Those are my friends who never have their phone out when we are together.
 If I had to choose who to spend all of my free time with – it’s an easy decision, I would choose my friends who are phone free and focused on me.

 Finding balance and changing a behaviour can be challenging.
 Here are some things I do to be mindful of my usage, and feel in control of how i’m spending my time on social:

-Leave Home, Without Your Phone
+I Leave Home, Without My Phone

-Edit Your Following List
+I Edit My Following List

-I try to only follow people I know, accounts that align with my views, accounts that inspire me, accounts that I learn from or accounts I sometimes shop online with.
+I try to only follow people I know, accounts that align with my views, inspire me, that I learn from, or that I shop online with.

 I Delete The App

-I Don’t Bring Electronics to Bed With You
+I Don’t Bring Electronics to Bed With Me

 When I bring my phone to bed, there is the temptation (we have all done this) to lie in bed and scroll.
 When we do this we are not allowing our brain to rest before going to sleep.

 When preparing the body for rest mode, we should rest all areas – mind, body, and soul.
 It makes for an easier transition from awake to sleep when we have a period of relaxation in between.
 Instead of scrolling I’ll read in bed, journal, or meditate.